 Interestingly I did the calculations for the all the control surfaces and this is the result:

-Which was a very long winded way to show that the 0.15 kg/cm digital servos at 1.7g that I plan on using have approximately 3X the required torque for the Sopwith Camel Ailerons!
+This was a very long winded way to show that the 0.15 kg/cm digital servos at 1.7g that I plan on using, have approximately 3X the required torque for the Sopwith Camel ailerons!

 I’ve started installing the first of possibly 4 aileron servos directly inside the wing next to the ailerons.
 They will be direct drive which cuts out a lot of weight and inefficiency.
 These will be 1.7g digital servos.
 It seems to make sense.
-Stay tuned.
+See my YouTube video that shows how it works.

 Running the wires from the aileron to the fuselage is an interesting challenge.
 I see most people end up putting holes in the middle of the ribs.
 It struck me while I was doing this that I was weakening the weakest part of the rib by doing this.
 Why not, I thought, run the wires along the spar, which is the strongest part of the wing, and would make for the easiest place to run the wires while also making them less visible if I use tissue paper for the covering (which I haven’t decided on yet).
 This is how it looks.